 ~ annual scholarships of $17,500 from CIHR, NSERC, and SSHRC support and promote high-quality research in a wide variety of disciplines and areas.
 Applicants must be a Canadian citizen or a permanent resident of Canada, and be enrolled in, have applied for, or will apply for full-time admission in a master's program.

-*Annual Competitions for Master's and PhD Candidates at Canadian Universities*
+Annual Competitions for Master's and PhD Students

-~a scholarship provided to Canadian graduate students, who are studying in full-time in London and living at Goodenough College, the pre-eminent residential college for international graduate students in London.
+~a scholarship provided to Canadian graduate students, who are studying full-time in London and living at Goodenough College, the pre-eminent residential college for international graduate students in London.

 MITACS ACCELERATE FELLOWSHIP